B13rg/B13rg.github.io/_drafts/2020-11-22-DMG-Cart-MBC-Analysis.md

 For the first 7 years, we really only see the MBC1 and MBC2 used.
 The MBC2 was used sparingly.
+In terms of ROM space, it had 1/8th the space of the MBC1 but 8x the space of just a ROM with no MBC.
-It had 1/8th the ROM space of the MBC1, and only 128 Bytes of RAM that was split into 4-byte chunks.
+It also had 128 Bytes of RAM that was split into 4-byte chunks.
-It seems that it was the simplest MBC available to game developers, meant for games that required more than just a ROM chip, but didn't need all the capabilities of MBC1.
+It seems that it was the simplest MBC available to game developers, meant for games that required more storage than just a ROM chip, but didn't need all the capabilities of MBC1.

 Between the different revisions of the MBC1, the MBC1B was used the most.
-There are a few MBC1A entries, but they were only present sin Japanese titles during the first two years of the gameboy.
+There are a few MBC1A entries, but they were only present in Japanese titles during the first two years of the gameboy.
-The MBC1B probably fixed issues in the MBC1A, but I haven't been able to find any concrete evidence describing what those issues might be.
+The MBC1B probably fixed bugs present in the MBC1A, but I haven't been able to find any concrete evidence describing what those issues might be, I'm just going of the naming scheme.
 I think the difference between the MBC1B and MBC1B1 was less severe, possibly something to do with power consumption or speed since it is only a "minor version" improvement.
-The other revision, MBC1B1, seemed to be used interchangeably with the normal MBC1B, as shown by the mapper type entries for `Donkey Kong Land III (USA, Europe) (Rev 1) (SGB Enhanced)`:
+The MBC1B1 seemed to be used interchangeably with the normal MBC1B, as shown by the mapper type entries for `Donkey Kong Land III (USA, Europe) (Rev 1) (SGB Enhanced)`, where we can see it using both types over a period of two years:

 |MBC|PCB Date|
 |---|---|